miking-lang/miking-dppl/README.md

 ### Compiling CorePPL to RootPPL
 By default, `cppl` compiles CorePPL to MExpr—the language of the Miking framework.
 Another option is to compile CorePPL to RootPPL.
-This option potentially results in more efficient inference (due to the efficiency of RootPPL), but also has quite a lot of limitations (for example, RootPPL does not support automatic memory management or higher-order functions).
+This option potentially results in more efficient inference due to the efficiency of RootPPL, but also has quite a lot of limitations.
+For example, RootPPL does not support automatic memory management or higher-order functions.
 A CorePPL program in a file `cpplprog.mc` can be compiled to a RootPPL file `out.cu` using the command `cppl -t rootppl cpplprog.mc`.
-Currently, the only supported inference algorithm in RootPPL is `smc-bpf` (the SMC bootstrap particle filter).
+Currently, the only supported inference algorithm in RootPPL is `-m smc-bpf` (the SMC bootstrap particle filter).

 ### Implementing New Inference Algorithms
 The CorePPL to MExpr compiler is organized to make it easy to implement new inference algorithms.